-The Telecommunications for Resource Sharing program offsets the annual operating costs for library connections to the internet and to the centralized services provided by their automated library network, including core library business transactions, such as searching, circulation, cataloging, and patron registration.
-Automated resource sharing networks have received state-funded telecommunications support for 35 years (since 1987).
+Massachusetts Libraries BOARD OF LIBRARY COMMISSIONERS mass.gov/mblc FY2024 Telecommunications for Resource Sharing -Fact Sheet Purpose The Telecommunications for Resource Sharing program offsets the annual operating costs for library connections to the internet and to the centralized services provided by their automated library network, including core library business transactions, such as searching, circulation, cataloging, and patron registration.
+Automated resource sharing networks have received state-funded telecommunications support for 36 years (since 1987).
 Telecommunications for Resource Sharing also provides funding for those public libraries which are not members of any network to reach the internet.
 While the Small Libraries in Networks programs offset the costs of maintaining and administering connections for these public libraries, this grant opportunity pays for the monthly telecommunications costs associated with these connections.

-Scope of this Offering

-The Telecommunications for Resource Sharing program offsets three categories of telecommunications services: a) Small Libraries / Broadband, b) Remote-to-Host connections, and c) Shared internet connections.

-- Small Libraries / Broadband Approximately 9 public libraries that are not members of an automated network will receive support for access to the internet through CW MARS.
+Scope of this Offering The Telecommunications for Resource Sharing program offsets three categories of telecommunications services: a) Small Libraries / Broadband, b) Remote-to-Host connections, and c) Shared internet connections. - Small Libraries / Broadband Seven public libraries that are not members of an automated network will receive support for access to the internet through CW MARS.
 Connectivity must be over MassBroadband 123 fiber if the library is a Community Anchor Institution on the MassBroadband 123 network.
-Otherwise, libraries may obtain internet via the best available alternative: cable, fiber, wireless (microwave/antenna), mobile broadband, satellite, or DSL. - Remote to Host These lines connect a library or branch building to the network central site, comprising the majority of the physical telecommunications infrastructure for libraries in Massachusetts (348 outlets in FY22).
+Otherwise, libraries may obtain internet via the best available alternative: cable, fiber, wireless (microwave/antenna), mobile broadband, satellite, or DSL. - Remote to Host These lines connect a library or branch building to the network central site, comprising the majority of the physical telecommunications infrastructure for libraries in Massachusetts (346 outlets in FY23).
 Circuits provided and paid for separately, by the municipality or library, are not supported. - Shared Internet Automated networks have a trunk connection to the internet, shared by central sites staff, network member libraries using the network for internet, and incoming users to reach the network's locally-hosted resources.
+Priorities The following priorities will be observed when grant awards are made.